npetzall/xjc-classref-mapper/README.md

 So the plugin will later remove that ObjectFactory so that it wont shadow the shared lib ObjectFactory.
 (more precisely it will remove the class ref="" package and all it's classes)

-add jar to wsImport classpath add xjc argument -classref and it "should" produce generated code with references to existing.
+Add jar to wsImport classpath add xjc argument -classref and it "should" produce generated code with references to existing.

 This type of usecase exists under example/wsimport-episode as a separate project.

+## Development

 For fancy development in the root (xjc-classref-mapper) you can bump the version
 and run ```./gradlew pTML``` then in example/wsimport-episode/build.gradle you